 - Salt and Pepper as the Classic Duo for Boosting Flavor

-Remarkable Health Benefits of Black Pepper You Didn’t Know
+Remarkable Black Pepper Benefits You Didn’t Know

 Salt and Pepper as the Classic Duo for Boosting Flavor

-When dinner needs a flavor boost, you probably turn to the classic duo: salt and pepper.
+For example, when dinner needs a flavor boost, you probably turn to the classic duo: salt and pepper.
 Together, they are a force to be reckoned with.

 Separately, they offer a plethora of health benefits you might not even know about.
-But, while salt has its fair share of upsides, it also comes with some downsides like contributing to high blood pressure, heart disease, and dehydration.
+But while salt has its fair share of upsides, it also comes with some downsides like contributing to high blood pressure, heart disease, and dehydration.

 Pepper, on the other hand, has next to no downsides.
 It isn’t touted as one of the “kings of spices” for nothing!